Becoming an Officer

 Becoming a Warrant Officer

 Warrant officers are highly skilled, technical and tactical leaders with specialized careers in one specific area.
 Although warrant officers make up only a small portion of the Armed Forces, they hold a great deal of responsibility.
-Only the very best enlisted personnel, typically with five to eight years of experience in a specific technical field, are selected to become warrant officers.
-Enlisted service members and, on rare occasions, civilians have to apply to become warrant officers, and must meet the following minimum requirements:
+Only the very best enlisted personnel, typically with five to ten years of experience in a specific technical field, are selected to become warrant officers.
+Enlisted service members and, on rare occasions in some service branches, civilians can apply to become warrant officers, and must meet the following minimum requirements:

 - Be a U.S. citizen